brandon-stewart-rgb/javascriptquiz/README.md

 # javascriptquiz

 A javascript quiz.
-Inspired by James Q Quick
+Inspired by Web Dev Simplified

 # The Quiz